 Course number: HGEN 396 (Human Genetics)

-Project title: Genetic and Bioinformatic analyses of candidate hereditary cancer risk genes
+Project title: Genetic analyses of ovarian cancer susceptibility gene candidates

 Prerequisite: 1 term completed at McGill + CGPA of 3.0 or higher; or permission of instructor.

 Grading scheme (The final report must be worth at least 50% of final grade): Final grade shall be based on an evaluation of laboratory (or equivalent) performance (40%), a final written report (50%), and an oral presentation (10%) by the supervisor.
 Details of the evaluation scheme will be provided by HGEN to supervisors and applicants

 How students can apply / Next steps: After all of the parts of this application forms are completed and the hard copy is signed by the professor and the student, bring the application form and a copy of your unofficial transcript to the Department of Human Genetics (to the attention of Dr. Patricia N. Tonin, Stewart Biology Building N5.13) during office hours.